-O. maritimus is commonly found in seabird breeding colonies in the Mediterranean Sea and North Atlantic Ocean (Dietrich et al., 2011; Dupraz et al., 2016; Hoogstraal et al., 1976) and may act as vector to numerous infectious agents including diverse bacteria, protozoans and viruses (Converse et al., 1975; Dupraz et al., 2017).
-Like most argasid ticks, O. maritimus has a nidicolous lifestyle and feeds on the host rapidly in nymphal and adult life stages, usually at night (Vial, 2009).
+O. maritimus is commonly found in seabird breeding colonies in the Mediterranean Sea and North Atlantic Ocean (Bosch and Figurola, 1999; Dietrich et al., 2011; Dupraz et al., 2016; Hoogstraal et al., 1976) and may act as vector to numerous infectious agents including diverse bacteria, protozoans and viruses (Chastel et al. 1993; Converse et al., 1975; Dupraz et al., 2017).
+Like most argasid ticks, O. maritimus has a nidicolous lifestyle and feeds on the host rapidly (several minutes) in nymphal and adult life stages, usually at night when the host is largely immobile (Vial, 2009).
 This limited contact with the host should result in low among-colony dispersal, and may have a cascading effect on pathogen spread (Kada et al., 2017).
-At the within-colony scale, among nest dispersal should mainly depend on the intrinsic movements of the tick itself, as the seabird hosts are generally territorial.
+At the within-colony scale, among nest dispersal should mainly depend on the intrinsic movements of the tick itself, as the seabird hosts are generally territorial during the breeding season.
 However, active dispersal in endophilous ticks like O. maritimus is thought to be limited (Vial, 2009).
 A need for specific environmental conditions could further induce strong site fidelity and homing behavior to specific microhabitats in these ticks.
-However, a recent study on the among-nest distribution of infectious agents carried by O. maritimus found no spatial structure in their presence within the colony (Dupraz et al., 2017).
-These results suggest that ticks may frequently move among host nests, disseminating infectious agents across the colony (Dupraz et al., 2017).
+However, a recent study on the among-nest distribution of infectious agents carried by O. maritimus found no spatial structure in their presence in ticks within a yellow-legged gull (Larus michahellis) colony (Dupraz et al., 2017).
+As gulls are territorial during the breeding season and tend to show high nest site fidelity between years (Coulson, 2016), all ticks in a nest should be exposed to the same infectious agents.
+If ticks move independently of their host, but only short distances, neighbouring nests may have a higher probability of sharing infectious agents than more distant nest.
+As these patterns were not found, it may be that ticks move among host nests frequently enough to disseminate infectious agents across the colony (Dupraz et al., 2017).

-Here, we test this hypothesis by characterizing functional dispersal of O. maritimus within a colony of yellow-legged-gulls (Larus michahellis) during the breeding period.
-By integrating an experimental field study with detailed CMR data and a multistate statistical framework (Arnason, 1973; Schwarz et al., 1993), we also test if functional dispersal differs according to host nest success, i.e., a lack of chicks in the nest may motivate ticks to move more readily, and tick life stage.
+Here, we test this hypothesis by characterizing functional dispersal of O. maritimus within the same colony of yellow-legged-gull during the breeding period.
+By integrating an experimental field study with detailed CMR data and a multistate statistical framework (Arnason, 1973; Schwarz et al., 1993), we also test if functional dispersal differs according to host nest success, i.e., whether a lack of chicks in the nest may motivate ticks to move more readily, and tick life stage.
 Based on our current knowledge, we expected higher among nest tick dispersal in failed nests, higher dispersal of male ticks because of lower blood meal requirements and their quest for sexual partners and, higher dispersal in adults than in nymphal ticks because adults are more resistant to environmental conditions (Benoit et al., 2007).
 By translocating ticks from nearby nests to focal nests, we also tested for homing behavior, which could illustrate site fidelity in O. maritimus.

 MATERIAL AND METHODS